levin1006/alpamayo-recipes/recipes/alpamayo1_sft/README.md

-# Alpamayo-1 SFT
+# Alpamayo 1 SFT

 **The following examples were validated on 8× H100 GPUs with 80 GB each.**

-This guide explains how to run supervised fine-tuning (SFT) for the Alpamayo-1 model on the Physical AI AV dataset.
+This guide explains how to run supervised fine-tuning (SFT) for the Alpamayo 1 model on the Physical AI AV dataset.

 ## Features